fperraudeau/singlecellworkflow/reviewers_response.md

 > Is there a circularity to the recovery of published clusters in Figure 6?
 Was ZINB-WaVE used in Fletcher (2017)?

 ZINB-WaVE was not used in the original paper, which used a more complex normalization strategy, based on regressing out a set of QC measures.
 One key result in favor of the ZINB-WaVE projection is that with this method slingshot is able to estimate the correct lineages with minimal supervision (only the starting cluster), while in the original paper, one of the terminal states had to be specified.

-DR: Make sure that with the original analysis we had to use a semi-supervised approach.

 > Can you say what the meaning of the color white is in Figure 8 (in the text or caption near this figure)?